marhar/aws/mathserver/README.md

 Admin Box

-- collects and prints usage stats via SQS
+- receives and prints usage, update messages via SQS

 Testing

 - generate traffic, sends to load balanced service

-DevOp Requirements
+Operational Requirements

 - all boxes started automatically
 - when boxes start up, service starts
-- can deploy new code to running boxes
+- can deploy new code to running boxes via git/S3
+- using apache/cgi-bin, since learning emphasis is on AWS

 Deployment